Skip to main content

 What brands make the best 4K Ultra HD TVs?

 There’s no shortage of 4K TVs on the market, with just about every manufacturer churning them out.
 That’s not to say they’re all worth your hard-earned cash, though.
-If you have a considerable budget, you’re best off sticking to higher-end models from bigger TV brands like LG, Samsung, and Sony, while those with less dough to burn hoping to get the largest screen for the lowest possible price ought to turn their attention to TCL, Hisense, and Vizio, brands that are producing stunning 4K panels that are starting to rival the big players.
+If you have a considerable budget, you’re best off sticking to higher-end models from bigger TV brands like LG, Samsung, and Sony, while those with less dough to burn hoping to get the largest screen for the lowest possible price ought to turn their attention to TCL or Hisense, brands that are producing stunning 4K panels that are starting to rival the big players.

 In terms of which is the best TV brand, that’s relative to your price point and what you’re hoping to get out of the television.
 If it’s a simple interface you’re after, with oodles of streaming features baked in, you can’t go wrong with a TCL Google TV 4K model.
 For the best possible visuals, you’re going to want to go with an LG, Samsung, or Sony — more specifically a QLED or an OLED.

-Do all 4K Ultra HD TVs have HDR?
+Do all 4K Ultra HD TV’s have HDR?

-High Dynamic Range (HDR) in TVs includes multiple formats that provide brighter whites and darker blacks, making for increased color volume and shading and better contrast than standard displays, ultimately resulting in more vivid detail.
+High dynamic range (HDR) in TVs includes multiple formats that provide brighter whites and darker blacks, making for increased color volume and shading and better contrast than standard displays, ultimately resulting in more vivid detail.
 Many people (including us) say that when it’s done right, HDR is a more noticeable upgrade than 4K resolution, and if you’re looking for a new reason to buy a TV, this is a great one.

 Nowadays, it’s rare to find a 4K TV that doesn’t have HDR on board — though it’s still worth checking to make sure the one you’re looking at does, especially if you’re aiming at the lower end of the market.
 With that in mind, there are a few different varieties of HDR, including Dolby Vision, Hybrid Log-Gamma (HLG), HDR10, and its more dynamic counterpart, HDR10+.
 HDR10 is the most common variety, while Dolby Vision and HDR10+ will usually be found on more premium models, with some brands choosing one over the other.
 HLG may be important someday, but in the U.S., it’s less of a factor at present.